janlorenz/TopicModels_XX_Antiwork/README.md

-# LDA Topics Models in Posts from Antiwork and TwoXChromosomes
+# LDA Topic Models in Posts from Antiwork and TwoXChromosomes

 - [Data: All posts, selected posts (\> 350 words), 3 corpora (Antiwork,